-Soul Singer Cuba Gooding Snr.
-Has Died in Los Angeles
+Soul Singer Cuba Gooding Sr. Has Died in Los Angeles

 While the cause of death is still being investigated police said there were no immediate indications of homicide.
 Drug paraphernalia and several bottles of alcohol were found at the scene according to the Los Angeles County coroner's office, which was still waiting on the results of a toxicology report.

-Gooding, who would have turned 73 next week, became the lead singer of soul trio The Main Ingredient in 1971 after its former frontman Donald McPherson died suddenly of leukemia.
-He is survived by his wife and four children, including the Oscar-winning actor Cuba Gooding Jnr.
+Gooding, who would have turned 73 next week, became the lead singer of soul trio the Main Ingredient in 1971 after its former front man Donald McPherson died suddenly of leukemia.
+He is survived by his wife and four children, including the Oscar-winning actor Cuba Gooding Jr.